July is Smart Irrigation Month. However, regardless of the month, water conservation is essential. Here are some great ways to conserve!

 - The only system designed to automatically react to rainfall and adjust sprinkler application rates to take full advantage of natural rain, thereby eliminating over‑watering.

 - Saves water and electricity, while keeping the course drier and more playable, by pausing, adjusting or canceling irrigation in the event of rainfall.

 - Results in reduced wear and tear on irrigation system components.

 - An integral part of Rain Bird Central Control Software versions 4.0 and higher.

 5. Weather Sensors for Golf Course Irrigation

-“As simple as it seems, pausing and/or halting irrigation from input of a rain sensor saves considerable water.
+“As simple as it seems, pausing and/or halting irrigation driven by the input of a rain sensor saves considerable amounts of water.
 Sensors also free the Superintendent to make irrigation cycle choices without thinking about future rainfall,” Scott explained.

-Water conservation should be on the minds of every superintendent year around, not just during July.
+Water conservation should be on the minds of every superintendent year-round, not just during July.
 Contact your local Wolf Creek Company rep with any questions on how you can better manage water on your course!